-If an in-kind donation qualifies for a tax receipt, both the donor and the event coordinator will need to complete the gift in kind tax receipt request form.
+If an in-kind donation qualifies for a tax receipt, both the donor and the event coordinator will need to complete the gift-in-kind tax receipt request form.
 Include the signatures of both the person completing the form and the event coordinator.
+The donor's full name and home address must also be included.

 Ensure your store receipt or online payment showing proof of purchase is submitted with the tax receipt request form.
-A tax receipt cannot be provided for the GST portion of your purchase.
+A tax receipt cannot be provided for the GST portion or gratuity on your purchase.

-If cash donations are pooled with other people's cash to purchase a physical item, ensure everyone's names and amounts on inputted into a single form to submit together.
+If cash donations are pooled with other people's cash to purchase a physical item, ensure everyone's names, and amounts are inputted into a single form to submit together.
 For example: